secwexen/security-audit-platform/README.md

 ## Vision

 The Security Audit Platform aims to provide a **transparent, modular, and professional framework** for security auditing.
 It is designed to be extended with new modules, ensuring long-term relevance in evolving cybersecurity landscapes.

 ---

+## Disclaimer

+This tool is intended for authorized security testing and educational purposes only.
+Unauthorized scanning or testing of systems without explicit permission may be illegal.
+The authors assume no liability for misuse.

+---